Microlessons to Build Readiness in the Cybersecurity Workforce

 Fostering cybersecurity learning by offering concise “microlesson” content on smartphones.

-This project develops and tests a prototype approach to engaging adult learners in exploring, developing, and refreshing their cybersecurity skills.
-Designed to fit into convenient 5-minute increments, the microlessons feature interactive simulations of key procedures and concepts in cybersecurity defense and attacks.
+This project developed and tested a prototype approach to engaging adult learners in exploring, developing, and refreshing their cybersecurity skills.
+Designed to fit into convenient 5-minute increments, the microlessons featured interactive simulations of key procedures and concepts in cybersecurity defense and attacks.

-This work advances learning scientists’ understanding about the curriculum design processes required to convert long-form, technical lesson content into brief lessons and quizzes designed for self-directed adult learners.
-It also contributes to computer scientists’ methods of using artificial intelligence to track learners’ progress and make recommendations on the next steps in the learning process.
+This work advanced learning scientists’ understanding about the curriculum design processes required to convert long-form, technical lesson content into brief lessons and quizzes designed for self-directed adult learners.
+It also contributed to computer scientists’ methods of using artificial intelligence to track learners’ progress and make recommendations on the next steps in the learning process.

 Principal Investigator: Louise Yarnall